FnanB/compSys-e2018-pub/coursedescription.md

 ## Lectures

  * Mondays at 15-17 in Aud 1, HCØ
- * Wednesdays at 13-15 in St. UP1, DIKU (Except week 47, where it is in HCØ Aud 4)
+ * Wednesdays at 13-15 in St. UP1, DIKU
+   * Except week 47, where it is in HCØ Aud 4 (due to Matematikrevyen)
+   * Except week 48, where [NAN] (due to Biorevyen)
  * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and Vivek Shan

 ## Exercises